+All planned learning programs that facilitate formal, non-formal and informal learning.

+Co-curriculum

+Voluntary curriculum that includes sport, clubs, student government and school publications.

+Core curriculum

-- Raise money to help both the running and the activities of the school. - Explain the roles of the school to the community, this is how teachers and community members come to a more harmonious relationship. - They give their points of view to the teachers concerning academic improvement and moral standards. - Help head teachers and their staff maintain effective discipline among their students. - Define curriculum, co curricular and core curriculum. - Curriculum all planned learning programs that facilitate formal, non-formal and informal learning. - Co-curriculum voluntary curriculum that includes sport, clubs, student government and school publications. - Core curriculum the body of knowledge, skills and attitudes expected to be learned by all students, generally related to a set of subjects and learning areas that are common to all students. - Distinguish between formal, non formal and informal curriculum - Formal curriculum the curriculum in which there are deliberately organized, planned and written processes in a formally organized learning institution such as a school with organized structures such as classrooms. - Non formal curriculum refers to any organized, planned and written learning activity that operates outside the formal education system.
-It emphasizes practical skills and targets particular population group. - Informal or Hidden curriculum curriculum that constitutes a lifelong process in which people learn from every day experiences which are not necessarily planned or organized. - Give the process of curriculum development.
+The body of knowledge, skills and attitudes expected to be learned by all students, generally related to a set of subjects and learning areas that are common to all students.

+9.Distinguish between formal, non formal and informal curriculum

+- Formal curriculum the curriculum in which there are deliberately organized, planned and written processes in a formally organized learning institution such as a school with organized structures such as classrooms. - Non formal curriculum refers to any organized, planned and written learning activity that operates outside the formal education system.
+It emphasizes practical skills and targets particular population group. - Informal or Hidden curriculum curriculum that constitutes a lifelong process in which people learn from every day experiences which are not necessarily planned or organized.

+10. Outline the process of curriculum development.